AP Glossary

 MHB (Must-Hit-By)

-A progressive jackpot guaranteed to trigger before reaching a specified ceiling value.
+A progressive jackpot forced to trigger before reaching a specified ceiling value.
 MHB progressives are the most mathematically analyzable form of advantage play because the ceiling creates a known upper bound for expected cost calculations.

 Live Examples